jtranquilli/arb-bot/README.md

 - Created several flags for main function to help with debugging

 January 2, 2024
-- Considering using Eigen's sparse matrix, may need to find a way to transform the data to make it work but the adjacency matrix is structurally analogous to a sparse matrix, and finding a way to use Eigen's sparse matrix would provide some storage efficiency gains
+- Considering using Eigen's sparse matrix, may need to find a way to transform the data to make it work but the matrix in question is structurally analogous to a sparse matrix, and finding a way to use Eigen's sparse matrix would provide some storage efficiency gains

 January 4, 2024
 - Implemented some unit testing to ensure data is being read and stored properly